Skip to content

 cd .. && rm -r prometheus*

-3. Create prometheus.yml for configuration - run this command to define global settings, rule files, and scrape targets:
+3. Create prometheus.yml to define global settings, rule files, and scrape targets:

 sudo nano /etc/prometheus/prometheus.yml